 We believe that all persons have intrinsic worth.

-We promote and protect the interests of those who can and cannot speak for themselves.
+We promote and protect the interests of those whose voices have not been heard or heeded.

 We commit to the just delivery of healthcare.